Chemical Manufacturing Compliance: Navigating Water Regulations with Confidence

 1. Ofwat Sets the Rules for Charges and Competition.

-Unlike a standard market where prices rise and fall purely on supply and demand, water charges for businesses are influenced by regulatory rules.
-Wholesale charges (the cost water wholesalers charge retailers) are set under strict rules from Ofwat and are capped within multi‑year price control periods (currently running to March 2030).
-This helps limit how much regional water companies can recover from customers through wholesale charges.
-Retail competition means most businesses can choose their retail supplier, helping encourage better service and cost deals.
-Retailers buy wholesale services from the regional water company and then sell retail packages to business customers.
+Unlike a standard market where prices rise and fall purely on supply and demand, business water is influenced by regulatory rules.
+Wholesale charges (the cost water wholesalers charge retailers) are set under strict rules from Ofwat.
+They are then capped within multi‑year price control periods (currently running to March 2030).

 2. Protections for Businesses That Don’t Switch.